Kawaiik - Quake 1 redesign project

 I often called my engineered human designs RELF or ELF, as in (Reverse) Engineered Life Form, but I'm not sure if I should re-use that term again.
 Regardless, these guys are a mix of the Quake and Doom characters.
 I might try to explain why they have all gathered, when I can think of something which works.
 The Doomguy's helmet looks a little off.
 Oh, the Ogres go here too.
 If the Imperial Guard (40K) can have them, so can these guys.

-The Human invaders, while initially great in numbers, pose no real threat to the current inhabitants of the Quake realm.
-However, they stumble upon MULTIVAC's odd sister (a quirky computer).
+The Humans, while initially great in numbers, posed no real threat to the current inhabitants of the Quake realm.
+However, they stumble upon MULTIVAC's odd "sister" (a quirky computer).
 The computer quickly turns a sizable amount of humans into a new race of powerful Stroggos-like cyborgs.
-I might tone down the horror a bit, and focus more on cybernetic augmentation and skeletal shapes.
+I might tone down the horror a bit (or not), and focus more on cybernetic augmentation and skeletal shapes.

 Since they have the Revenant from Doom, maybe they also should have a stroggified cacodemon.